Is FOMO a Diagnosable Mental Health Condition?

 While the term FOMO is believed to have been coined by a marketing strategist in 2000, the feeling spread like an epidemic as swiping and double-tapping became ubiquitous.
 By 2013, the phrase jumped from Urban Dictionary to the Oxford English Dictionary and experts continue to publish research that finds the prevalence of FOMO correlates with lower life satisfaction.
 According to Rajee, that FOMO feeling is heightened when you compare yourself to others and believe that they *must* be having a better time than you.

-As Rajee points out, FOMO seems to be a branch of anxiety, and it's not a leap to think the feelings of loneliness associated with FOMO could lead to depression.
+Furthermore, as Rajee points out, FOMO seems to be a branch of anxiety, and it's not a leap to think the feelings of loneliness associated with FOMO could lead to depression.
 But is FOMO something you'd find in the DSM?
 Or something your doctor can prescribe a treatment for?

 Here's what you need to know about FOMO and what it means for your mental health.